owid/sdg-tracker.org/pages/sustainable-consumption-production.md

 ---
 layout: goal
+title: Ensure sustainable consumption and production patterns
+goalNum: 12
 name: Responsible Consumption and Production
-title: 'Ensure sustainable consumption and production patterns'
-goalNum: 12
 description: >-
   Sustainable consumption and production is about promoting resource and energy efficiency, sustainable infrastructure, and providing access to basic